alephium/www/src/content/news/the-leman-network-upgrade-ama-most-relevant-topics-and-questions-1fbbc68d4237/index.md

 **Hongchao:** We have deployed the NFT prototype on testnet, together with the extension wallet, you should be able to mint an NFT there.

-The NFT Marketplace is available at <a href="https://nft.alephium-testnet.softfork.se/" >https://nft.alephium-testnet.softfork.se/</a>
+The NFT Marketplace is available at [https://nft.alephium-testnet.softfork.se/](https://nft.alephium-testnet.softfork.se/)

-And you can download the browser extension wallet at <a href="https://github.com/alephium/extension-wallet/releases/latest" >https://github.com/alephium/extension-wallet/releases/latest</a>
+And you can download the browser extension wallet at [https://github.com/alephium/extension-wallet/releases/latest](https://github.com/alephium/extension-wallet/releases/latest)

 ### Other topics